software-mansion/react-native-reanimated/docs/docs/fundamentals/about.md

 :::info

-This is a documentation website of Reanimated 2 stable release.
+This is a documentation website of Reanimated 3.x release.

-If you are looking for Reanimated 1 docs [please follow this link](https://docs.swmansion.com/react-native-reanimated/docs/1.x/).
+Looking for an older version?
+Check the [Reanimated 2.x](/docs/2.x/) or [Reanimated 1.x](/docs/1.x/).

 :::

 :::caution

-Reanimated v2 only supports `react-native` `0.62+`
+Reanimated 3.x aims to support [3 last stable React Native versions](https://github.com/reactwg/react-native-releases#which-versions-are-currently-supported).

 :::